 In follow up to the implementation of major UN conventions, UNDP helps the fight against corruption, gender based violence and discrimination, promotion and enforcement of human rights, also through assistance and partnerships to advance the public administration reform at central and local levels.

-- Fight against corruption, remains a priority for Albania which is also noted as one of the key priorities of the EU’s Opinion.
+• Fight against corruption, remains a priority for Albania which is also one of the key priorities of the EU’s Opinion.

-- Consolidation of dialogue and cooperation between the political and developmental actors, political consensus in core areas which require reform efforts, free and fair elections in all dimensions such as democratic performance of electoral subjects, independence and impartiality of responsible institutions, gender quotas, electoral campaign funding, complaints and appeals mechanisms, etc. remain on the focus of our continuous assistance.
+• Consolidation of dialogue and cooperation between the political and developmental actors, political consensus in core areas which require reform efforts, independence, impartiality and professionalism of responsible institutions, gender quotas, adequate watchdog and monitoring as well as complaints and appeals mechanisms, etc. remain on the focus of our continuous assistance.

-- Strengthening of the Rule of Law as an instrument of governance, a facilitator of development, an enabler of progress, as an enforcement means of accountable and transparent application of executive authority, protector of people’s safety, rights, and property.
+• Strengthening of the Rule of Law as an instrument of good governance, a development enabler, and a means of accountable and transparent application of executive authority in respect to people’s safety, rights, and property.

-UNDP has supported human rights protection by strengthening the capacities of the newly established office of Antidiscrimination Commissioner and other independent oversight institutions to establish a consolidated system of complaint management and increase the outreach of these institutions to vulnerable groups.
+UNDP supports human rights protection by strengthening the capacities of the Office of Antidiscrimination Commissioner and other independent oversight institutions to establish a consolidated system of complaint management and increase the outreach of these institutions to vulnerable groups.

-UNDP support went towards the advancement of the gender equality agenda in the country by contributing to the adoption of key equality related legislation and the establishment of indicators and data sets on gender, increase women’s economic opportunities, improve their access to justice mechanisms, mainstream gender into development policies and the advocacy for an end to violence against women.
+As a key contributor to the advancement of the gender equality agenda, UNDP assists in the adoption of key equality related legislation and the establishment of indicators and data sets on gender, increased women’s economic opportunities, improved women’s access to justice mechanisms, mainstream gender into development policies and advocacy for an end to violence against women.